-The purpose of the work session is for the Commission to review public feedback received from September transient lodging meetings and to provide feedback to staff to be used in the development of a draft ordinance.
+The purpose of the work session is for the Commission to review public feedback received from September transient lodging meetings and to provide feedback to staff for the development of a draft ordinance.
 (Rebecca Ragsdale)

 Rebecca Ragsdale presented a PowerPoint presentation entitled ZTA-2017-00001, Residential Transient Lodging (aka Accessory Tourist Lodging/Bed and Breakfasts/"AirBnB"/ /Homestay/ Short term rentals) October 24, 2107 Planning Commission Work Session.